smoser/smoser.github.io/blog/network-manager-in-container.md

+---
-# Using network manager in an Ubuntu lxd container.
+title: Using network manager in an Ubuntu lxd container.
+---
 For one reason or another you may want to use NetworkManager inside a container.
 An lxd container of recent vintage Ubuntu release (18.04) will have cloud-init render networking through systemd-networkd.